-The SMF assigns QoS profile to AN in WLAN domain with QoS Flow Identification (QFI), which defines the QoS parameters for a QoS flow in the PDU session.
-And tthe QoS flow is then mapped to AN resources for the assigned QFI.
+The Session Management Function (SMF) assigns QoS profile to AN in WLAN domain with QoS Flow Identification (QFI), which defines the QoS parameters for a QoS flow in the PDU session.
+The QoS flow is then mapped to AN resources for the assigned QFI (see Figure 11).

-12Figure 12.
+Figure 11.
 QoS flows and mapping to AN resources in user plane (3GPP TS 23.501)

 ATSSS function support

-Traffic data shall be transmitted over the WLAN access channel and/or 3GPP access channel by using ATSSS function.
-In this subclause, the terminal UE type is assumed to support ATSSS function in the loosely coupled interworking model.
+Traffic data shall be transmitted over the WLAN access channel and/or 3GPP access channel by using the ATSSS function.
+In this subclause, in the loosely coupled interworking model, the terminal UE type is assumed to support the ATSSS function.

-3GPP supports ATSSS between 3GPP and non-3GPP access networks
+3GPP supports ATSSS between 3GPP and non-3GPP access networks.

-ATSSS can enable traffic selection, switching and splitting between 5G-AN and WLAN13
+ATSSS can enable traffic selection, switching and splitting between the 5th Generation Access Network (5G-AN) and WLAN, shown in Figure 12 as 3GPP access and non-3GPP Access, respectively.

-13Figure 13.
+Figure 12.
 Architecture reference model for ATSSS support (3GPP TS 23.501)

 Figure 12 shows the reference architecture for supporting ATSSS which handles either Guaranteed Bit Rate flow (GBR) QoS flow or Non-GBR QoS flow traffic.

-6. Gap analysis and Recommendations
+Gap analysis and recommendations

-6.1 Gap Analysis
+Gap analysis

-In the technical gap analysis, the terminal STA type is assumed to figure out new functionalities and communication protocol to interwork with 5G core network in WLAN domain.
-The new functionalities and communication protocols can be assigned and implemented in STA and WLAN access network.
+In the technical gap analysis the terminal STA is assumed to be compatible with the new functionalities and communication protocols necessary to interwork with 5G core network.
+These new functionalities and communication protocols are assumed to be implemented in the STA and WLAN access network devices.

-In the view of higher layer control and protocol to interwork with 3GPP 5G core network, IKEv2, EAP-5G, IPsec and GRE protocol are referred to IETF specification and modified for interworking.
-And tthese protocols can be implemented in the STA TEC and WLAN ANC.
+The higher layer control and protocols (i.e., IKEv2, EAP-5G, IPsec and GRE) provided by the 3GPP 5G core network to support interworking, are defined and specified by the Internet Engineering Task Force (IETF) and modified for interworking by 3GPP.
+These protocols can be implemented in the STA TEC and WLAN ANC.

-NAS signaling to AMF and packet session control to SMF are referred to 3GPP specification and can be implemented in STA TEC and WLAN ANC.
-And WLAN QoS management is referred to IEEE 802.11e and should be adapted to support fine granularity of QoS levels.
+NAS signaling to AMF and packet session control to SMF are specified in 3GPP specifications and can be implemented in STA TEC and WLAN ANC.
+WLAN QoS management was first introduced in IEEE Amendment 802.11e and is specified in IEEE Std 802.11-2016, and can be adapted to support fine granularity of QoS levels.

-3GPP specification provides GBR, Non-GBR and delay critical GBR.
-Delay critical GBR needs lower latency (less than 30msec) and lower packet error rate (PER) (less than 10-4).
-And 3GPP have more characterized QoS management so as to support packet delay, PER, default maximum data burst volume and default average window for the service types.
+The 3GPP specification provides GBR, Non-GBR and delay critical GBR QoS requirements.
+The delay critical GBR is specified to require low latency (less than 30msec) and low packet error rate (PER) (less than 10-4).
+3GPP also specifies QoS management to support packet delay, PER, default maximum data burst volume and default average window for several service types.

-3GPP resource types and QoS related parameters shall be shared with WLAN using R8 and R9 interfaces.
-WLAN will support QoS function and related message procedures.
-QoS management functions need to cover QoS mapping, scheduling algorithm and MAC interface.
-STA TEC and WLAN ANC will deal with them.
+3GPP resource types and QoS related parameters are provided to the WLAN using R8 and R9 interfaces.
+WLAN supports QoS function and related message procedures, which provide QoS mapping, scheduling algorithm and MAC interface that support the QoS requirements.
+STA TEC and WLAN ANC must provide the necessary functionality to support these requirements.